Article

 • Licensing fees

-— Some platforms are much more complex and costly to develop on.
+Some platforms are significantly more complex and costly to develop on, making any necessary changes and updates much more resource intensive.

 • The cost of external applications

-— if a platform has limited functionality and needs numerous add-ons, these costs can quickly escalate and impact profits
+If a platform has limited functionality and needs numerous add-ons, these costs can quickly escalate and impact not just profit, but site speed and performance.

-With your assessment of your client’s needs, you’re now in a position to advise them about what you recommend for their online store build.
+With your assessment of your client’s needs and clear picture of the scope, you’re now in a position to put forward a proposal for their online store build.

 Aero partner Total Processing advocates agencies taking an integrated view of retailers’ needs, so that savings in one area can be redirected to the other demands of the business.
 Cameron Lee, CEO of Total Processing, advises;

-Most clients will appreciate this honesty, as it demonstrates that you have their best interests at heart.
+Most clients will appreciate this honesty, and it shows that you have their best interests at heart.

-Once your proposal has been signed off, it’s onto the easy part; building the online store.
+Once your proposal has been signed off, it's time to build the online store.

-Having documented, repeatable processes will take you a long way to ensuring consistency and removing uncertainty on your end; helping you to stay professional and able to delight your clients.
+Having documented, repeatable processes will take you a long way, ensuring consistency and removing uncertainty on your end.
+More traceability also helps improve transparency, helping foster trust and credibility amongst your retail clients.

 The Aero approach

-We want agencies using Aero to be able to maximise the opportunities the platform offers, so that retailers get an online store they’re proud of and that delivers the sales they need.
+We want all agencies partners to be able to make the most of what Aero has to offer, so that retailers get an online store they’re proud of and that delivers the functionality and results they need.

 Articles you may also like